-With additional support from a grant provided by the Province of Nova Scotia Building Vibrant Communities Program, PARP is launching a project to provide driver education and licensing to 25-30 persons 18 years of age and over who are residents of Indian Brook.
+Under the direction of the Native Employment Officer and with additional support from a grant provided by the Province of Nova Scotia Building Vibrant Communities Program, PARP is launching a project to provide driver education and licensing who are residents of Indian Brook.

 The Sipekne’katik Band is looking for an outgoing, pro-active individual who can coordinate the Driver Education and Licensing Project, under the supervision of the Sipekne’katik Employment & Training Department.

-• Keep records for each trainee, including information about subsequent training and employment
+- Keeping records for each trainee, including information about subsequent training and employment.

 Skills and Qualifications

-• Good interpersonal skills and an ability to work with others.
+- Good interpersonal and writing skills and an ability to work with others.

-Please apply with resume, cover letter, Criminal Check, with three references (include phone & email with each reference) to:
+Please apply with a resume, cover letter, criminal records check and three work references to:

 Mail/drop off: 522 Church Street, Indian Brook, NS B0N 1W0

 We are an equal opportunity employer; however, qualified Aboriginal applicants will be given priority in accordance with the Aboriginal Employment Preference Policy of the Canadian Human Rights Commission.
 The Band will not assume any expenses related to any job application process, included but not limited to travel, relocation, and application development.
 Please note certain positions come with mandatory employee benefits.
 Only those applicants who qualify for an interview will be contacted.